Bundles of metric structures as left ultrafunctors: Application: another proof of Lurie's result

-These maps extend to morphisms since morphisms of étale spaces over $X$ and maps of bundles of discrete metric spaces are defined the same way.
+These maps extend to morphisms, since morphisms of \'{e}tale spaces over $X$, and maps of bundles of discrete metric spaces are defined the same way.

-So we get an equivalence between étale spaces and bundles of sets (seen as discrete metric spaces), now we already know that étale spaces are sheaves of sets on $X$, on the other hand we also know that bundles of discrete metric spaces are equivalent to left ultrafunctors from $X$ to the category of discrete metric spaces which is equivalent to that of sets (we should also mention that the equivalence between discrete metric space and $\sf{Set}$ is an equivalence of ultracategories (preserves the ultraproduct)).
+So, we get an equivalence between \'{e}tale spaces and bundles of sets (seen as discrete metric spaces).
+Now we already know that \'{e}tale spaces are sheaves of sets on $X$, on the other hand, we also know that bundles of discrete metric spaces are equivalent to left ultrafunctors from $X$ to the category of discrete metric spaces, which is equivalent to that of sets.

-\begin{note*} \normalfont let $E$ be an étale space over $X$, then we have a good description of the left ultrastructure of the associated left ultrafunctor, since by definition the étale space has enough local sections.
-So if $\mu$ converges to $x \in X$, then $\sigma_{\mu}(a) =(f(y))_{y \in U}$, where $f$ is the local homeomorphism that hits $a \in E_x$. \end{note*}
+\begin{note*} \normalfont Let $E$ be an \'{e}tale space over $X$, then we have a good description of the left ultrastructure of the associated left ultrafunctor, since by definition the \'{e}tale space has enough local sections.
+So if $\mu $ converges to $x \in X$, then $\sigma _{\mu}(a) =(f(y))_{y \in U}$, where $f$ is the local section that hits $a \in E_{x}$. \end{note*}